qiqb-osaka/quri-parts-riqu/README.md

 ### Installation from local source tree

-If you check out the QURI Parts riqu repository and want to install from that local source tree, you can use `requirements-local.txt`.
+If you check out the QURI Parts riqu repository and want to install from that local source tree, you can use `poetry install` command.
-In `requirements-local.txt`, optional components are commented out, so please uncomment them as necessary.

 ```
-pip install -r requirements-local.txt
+poetry install
 ```